MoralisWeb3/MoralisAPIReference/versioned_docs/version-1.0/intro.md

 You can then use this data instantaneously in your dApp frontend.

-You can read more under the sections: [Moralis Server Database](moralis-dapp/database/) and [User Authentication](moralis-dapp/users/crypto-login.md).
+You can read more under the sections: [Moralis Server Database] and [User Authentication].

 ### Cloud Code

-If you need to execute backend code in your dApp, you can do so by using [Moralis' Cloud Code](moralis-dapp/cloud-code/) feature.
+If you need to execute backend code in your dApp, you can do so by using [Moralis' Cloud Code] feature.
 Maybe you need to do aggregation or filtering on data that requires computation on the backend.
 By using cloud code, you can write functions in JavaScript, which can then be triggered by either calling it from your dApp, when certain events happen or triggered by a scheduled job.

-You can read more about this in the [cloud code section](moralis-dapp/cloud-code/).
+You can read more about this in the [cloud code section].

 ### The Moralis SDK